 Additionally, refined carbs have a high glycemic index.
 They are, therefore, absorbed and digested very quickly.
 This may result in spikes and crashes in blood glucose levels and increased hunger (14).
 Research also links refined carbs to increased belly fat (26).

 If you are trying to lose weight being 20 pounds overweight, it is best to reduce your intake of these foods.
+Replace them with whole grains, fruits, vegetables, and legumes.
 Also, avoid fried foods like burgers, chicken nuggets, and french fries.

 Eat More Protein